Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Scenario: A founder and spouse jointly build a software company.
 They do not actively do any QSBS planning.

-- QSBS exclusions available: $10 million for the founder (if all stock is in the founder's name).
+• QSBS exclusions available: $15 million for the founder (all stock in the founder's name; post-July-2025 stock).

 Scenario: The same exit, but the founders engaged in QSBS planning, gifting shares to a spouse and a trust for children before the exit.

-- Before the exit, the founder gifted approximately 25% of the stock to the spouse and another 25% to a trust for the children (holding 50% in their own name).
+• Before the exit, the founder gifts roughly a third of the stock to the spouse and another third to a trust for the children.

 Note: This example assumes the trusts are structured properly as grantor trusts for income tax purposes, and that each beneficiary is treated as a separate holder of QSBS.
 It also assumes the founders meet the 5-year holding requirement and all other QSBS conditions.
 Actual results will vary based on the founders' specific circumstances, state of residence, and the structure of the gifting.